rahalim/nl.tudelft.facilitylocationmodel/facility location model/readme.txt

    This project illustrates the use of MO-JGA for solving a BiObjective Capacitated (and Uncapacitated) Facility Location Problem (BOCFLP) using the Colombian National Coffee Growers Federation study case.
-   For more information on this case, the user is referred to:

-   Medaglia, A. L., Gutiérrez, E., and Villegas, J.G.
-Solving Facility Location Problems using a Tool for Rapid Development of Multi-Objective Evolutionary Algorithms (MOEAs).
-In Handbook of Research on Nature Inspired Computing for Economics and Management.
-Jean-Phillipe Rennard (Ed.), 2006.

    The project includes the following directories: